 - A Levels – DDE/CC

-- Access to HE Diploma – pass with 64 UCAS tariff points or above
+- Access to HE Diploma – 64 UCAS tariff points from the Access course

 - International Baccalaureate – 24 points